 REPORTING ABUSE TO LAW ENFORCEMENT: SEEKING JUSTICE AND SUPPORT

-The decision to report to law enforcement is entirely yours.
-Some survivors say that reporting their abuse and seeking justice helped them recover and regain a sense of control over their lives.
-Understanding how to report sexual abuse and learning more about the experience can take away some of the unknowns and help you feel more prepared to make a report to law enforcement.
+The decision to report your abuse to law enforcement is personal, driven by your circumstances and feelings.
+Many survivors have found that reporting their abuse and seeking justice helped them recover and empowered them to regain control over their lives.
+By understanding how to report and becoming familiar with the process, you can reduce uncertainties and feel more prepared to make a report to law enforcement.

-WHAT IF THE INCIDENT HAPPENED A LONG TIME AGO?
+WHAT IF THE INCIDENT OCCURRED A LONG TIME AGO?

 WILL HIRING AN ATTORNEY HELP ME WITH JUSTICE AND HEALING?

 Many people do find justice and healing in filing a civil lawsuit.
 When criminal proceedings fail to provide the answers a survivor seeks, another avenue is to pursue a civil case against the abuser.
 It is possible to find justice in a civil lawsuit.

 The Lamothe Law Firm in New Orleans, Louisiana, represents sexual abuse cases in Louisiana.
 According to their website, “Louisiana and federal criminal laws are there to protect us, but because only a small percentage of perpetrators are sent to jail, justice in the criminal courts is rarely achieved.
 Fortunately, victims of sexual assault, rape, and sexual abuse can seek compensation from their assailants through lawsuits in civil court.”